 When the world was upset with the ending of Game of Thrones, Chad and I drowned our emotions by watching Barry, another HBO show.
 Starring Bill Hader (you might remember him from what I consider the golden age of SNL), Barry is a hit man who gets wrapped up in the Los Angeles theatre scene.
 It’s hilarious and so, so good.
 10/10 would recommend.

 Look, anyone who has ever watched Stranger Things has jumped into a fandom that can’t be denied.
 I love those kids, their quirks, their smart mouths, and their friendship.
-I can’t get enough of Hopper, Janice, and Mrs. Wheeler’s transformation into a bad mama jamma.
+I can’t get enough of Hopper, Janice, and Mrs. Wheeler—especially her transformation into a bad mama jamma.
 And even as a Certified Wimp, I can’t help but get into the sci-fi, creepy, and sometimes jumpy moments that involve the Upside Down.
 Season 3 of Stranger Things might just be the best yet.
-It’s good, and should be binged immediately.
+It’s good television, and should be binged accordingly.

 I’ve never been big on reality TV shows, but I’ll always make an exception for Netflix’s Instant Hotel.
 The series is based in Australia and is essentially a competition for people who have opened an AirBnb property, also known as an “instant hotel.”
 All of the couples stay in each instant hotel, give a grade, and compete for a grand prize at the end.
 The properties are also judged by a judge and host, and are graded on the house, location and nearby attractions, value for money, and the quality of a night’s sleep.